LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/setup.rst

 ==================

-If submission scripts are not yet available or adapted for running on target cluster one may revise already available scriptes.
+If submission scripts are not yet available or adapted for running on target cluster one may revise already available scripts.
 Basic ``localsubmit`` may be copied from ``solps-gui/src/examples` to ``solps-iter/scripts`` from home directory with::